virtzhouse/virtzhouse.github.io/privacy.md

 Since we do not collect any information, we do not share or sell any data to third parties.

 ## 4. Contact
-If you have any questions regarding this Privacy Policy, please feel free to open a thread in our [d/privacy](https://github.com/virtzhouse/virtzhouse.github.io/) discussion board.
+If you have any questions regarding this Privacy Policy, please feel free to open a thread in our [d/privacy](https://github.com/virtzhouse/virtzhouse.github.io/discussions/categories/privacy) discussion board.

+***

+*Last updated: March 2024*